Chicago Wrongful Death Lawyers

 • The death was due to the negligent behavior of the defendant or defendants

-• The death caused damages to the victim and the members of the victim’s family, such as medical bills, funeral expenses, loss of future income, and pain and suffering between the time of incident and death.
+• The death caused damages to the victim and the members of the victim’s family, such as medical bills, funeral expenses, loss of future income, and pain and suffering between the time of the incident and death.

 What steps will a wrongful death lawyer take to prove a case?